 I am currently investigating ways to diffuse prejudice and sexism, and unpacking the factors that can increase learning.
 In my Applied Social Cognition (ASC) Lab we ASC the tough questions.
 If you are interested in working in my lab, click on this link to complete the application: ASC Gurung Lab App.
 I accept undergraduates every term and will accept graduate students starting Fall 2020.
-I also super URSA Engage students as well as Honors College students.
+I also support URSA Engage students as well as Honors College students.

 I have two main areas of interest with different projects underway within each major area: